metamath/lamp-guide/docs/index.md

 Now we can start simplifying the reciprocal of the division.

-> Select the step involving the reciprocal which has this long statement:
+> Select the step justified by `recdiv` involving the reciprocal
+> which has this long statement:

 ~~~~ metamath
 |- ( ( ( ( cos ` A ) e.
 CC /\ ( cos ` A ) =/= 0 ) /\